cta-observatory/ctapipe/docs/getting_started/index.rst

 .. code-block:: console

     $ ctapipe-info --all
-    $ ctapipe-camdemo --camera=NectarCam  # try --help for more info
+    $ ctapipe-process -i dataset://gamma_prod5.simtel.zst -o test.h5  # try --help for more info

 To update to the latest development version (merging in remote changes to your local working copy):

 .. code-block:: console

-   $ git pull upstream master
+   $ git fetch upstream
+   $ git merge upstream/main # or rebase, see above

 ---------------------------------------
 Developing a new feature or code change
 ---------------------------------------

-We adhere to the PEP8 coding style (see our :doc:`/development/style-guide`).
+We are using the ``black`` and ``isort`` auto-formatters for automatic adherence to the code style (see our :doc:`/development/style-guide`).
-To enforce this, setup the
-`pre-commit hook <https://pre-commit.com/>`_::
+To enforce running these tools whenever you make a commit, setup the `pre-commit hook <https://pre-commit.com/>`_::

     $ pre-commit install

-You should always create a branch when developing some new code (unless it is a very small change).
-Generally make a new branch for each new feature, so that you can make pull-requests for each one separately and not mix code from each.
+You should always create a new branch when developing some new code.
+Make a new branch for each new feature, so that you can make pull-requests for each one separately and not mix code from each.
 Remember that ``git switch <name>`` switches between branches, ``git switch -c <name>`` creates a new branch, and ``git branch`` on it's own will tell you which branches are available and which one you are currently on.

 First think of a name for your code change, here we'll use *implement_feature_1* as an example.